un1c0rn-the-pwnie/Yet_Another_DCTF_Writeup/README.md

 # Yet Another DCTF Writeup
-Some short writeups i wrote for some challenges on DCTF-2021.
+Some short writeups for some challenges on DCTF-2021.